rccordell/s19rm/index.md

 ---
 layout: page
+title: |
+  Reading Machines
-title: Reading Machines /nTechnology and the Book
+  Technology and the Book
+subtitle: |
-subtitle: An experiential graduate seminar in the English Department at Northeastern University/nSpring 2019
+  An experiential graduate seminar in the
+  English Department at Northeastern University
+  Spring 2019
 bigimg: /img/letterpress.jpg
 ---